2026 Programme

 Key takeaways

-Skills, learning and development Masterclass
+Skills, Learning and Development Masterclass

 AI coaching tools can help employees deliver on business outcomes through personalised, adaptive learning at scale, creating a more agile, skills-aligned workforce.
 The tools can support employees with real-time guidance, targeted development pathways, and give feedback tailored to their, and their organisations, objectives.